mhurley100/pands-project/README.md

 From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indiciate that the data samples are reasonably close to the mean and potentially predictable.
 The dataset is relatively small (150 samples) however it is still complex and the next step is to graphically view the outputs.

+Petal width observations:
+- Iris-Virginica has the widest petals.
+1.4 - 2.5 (1.8 to 2.5 is always Virginica)
+- Iris-Versicolor has medium width petals.
+1.0 - 1.8 is always Versicolor
+- Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using

 ### Graphics

 Iris-2.py uses graphics to aid analysis of the dataset using the seaborn visualisation library.
 This should help identify trends for follow-up analysis.